hawtio/hawtio/FAQ.md

 ## Plugin Questions

-Questions on writing or using the available plugins
+Questions on using the available plugins

 ### What plugins are available?